So you’ve made the decision to lose weight.

 WATER!!!!!
-I am currently learning all the wonderful things water does for our body in my anatomy class.
 Your body is ⅔ water.
 That’s more than HALF!
-It uses water to create more blood cells, it uses it for digestion, it uses it for the important for fluid membranes to protect your organs, it uses it to power your brain, it uses it to keep your body temperature in check, it uses it to keep your blood pressure in check.
-ETC!
-Get it now, water is SOOOOOOOOOOOOOOOOOOOOOOOOOOOOOO important for health and for weight loss.
+It uses water to create more blood cells, for digestion, for the fluid membranes that protect your organs, to power your brain, to keep your body temperature in check, to keep your blood pressure in check, etc!
+Get it now?
+Water is so important for health and for weight loss.

-Majority of the time that you feel hungry you’re actually not, you’re thirsty.
+The majority of when you feel hungry you’re actually not, you’re thirsty.
 One trick I always do when I am starting to get that afternoon hunger, I drink some water.
 If I am still hungry 20 minutes after drinking water then I will eat but usually if my body was just craving water, I forget all about my hunger.

 3.Eliminate ONE bad eating habit

 So when I first started losing weight, I had a bad habit of bored eating.
 I would eat all the junk in the house when I was home, so I eliminated everything that I usually snacked on.
-Chips, candy, cookies, Cheez Its, Pop Tarts, you name it.
-I replaced it with lots of fruits.
+Chips, candy, cookies, Cheez-Its, Pop-Tarts, you name it.
+I replaced it with lots of fruit.
 Not having it in the house helped so much and to this day, if I keep any junk in the house, I will eat it.
-That was my habit I eliminated.

 Yours could be soda.
-Eliminate all sodas and sugary drinks from your everyday life for start.
+Eliminate all sodas and sugary drinks from your everyday life for a start.
 Add water instead.
-Start there.
 As you get more comfortable with the new habit of drinking water, eliminate another bad habit.

 My second one wasn’t exactly eliminating but more adding.
 I was determined to add one green thing to every meal.
-I still struggle with this because I am a fruits over veggies kinda girl, but it still helped when planning dinners!
+I still struggle with this because I am a fruit over veggies kinda gal, but it still helped when planning dinners!

 4.Cook at home at LEAST three times per week

-Restaurant generally give you a portion size three times too big.
+Restaurants generally give you a portion size three times too big.
 Also, you have no idea how they made that food.
 A lot of times, sugar is hidden in processed foods, sauces, and entrees.
 Your body naturally craves sugar as a survival mechanism, but get real, you aren’t on a deserted island searching for food.
 Sugar keeps you coming back for more.
 To keep you from overeating, cook at home.
 Know exactly what's going into your meals.
-Also, this is WAY cheaper too.
+Also, this is a way cheaper alternative.
 It doesn’t have to be anything elaborate.
-Half the time, Drew and I eat bean burritos for dinner, or spaghetti.
-Check back later, I am in the process of getting some meal plans and recipes together to share on my blog!
+Half the time, my husband and I eat bean burritos for dinner.
+Simple easy meal planning is not as hard as it may seem.

 What you eat is key to losing weight, but you also can’t do it alone.
 You don’t need to be a bodybuilder or a marathon runner to lose the weight.
 I lost the vast majority of my weight by just walking my dog for 30-45 minutes a day.
 I also did light cardio with some simple strength training.
-What I mean by that is I spent 20-30 minutes on the elliptical every other day just about, and then did some basic abs, arms, and legs workout.
+What I mean by that is I spent 20-30 minutes on the elliptical every other day, and then did some basic abs, arms, and legs workout.
 Nothing fancy.
-Half the time I looked up workouts on Pinterest.
-I would walk almost every day in the evenings.
+Half the time I looked up workouts on Pinterest, and I walked almost every day in the evenings.
 Doesn’t seem hard right?
 It isn’t!
-My workouts got harder as I felt more confident.
+My workouts got harder as I gained more confidence.

 Please, please, PLEASE, do not think you are going to become a size two in three months.
-This is a process, and if you do it right, you should lose about 1.5 lbs per WEEK!
+This is a process, and if you do it right, you should lose about 1.5 lbs per week!
 There is a lot of research suggesting that this is the healthiest way of doing it.
 So for example, if you want to lose 30 pounds, it should take you about 20 weeks.
-That's 5 months.
-It took me about 8 months.
-Note that you WILL get in ruts, there will be weeks where you actually GAIN weight even though you are doing everything right.
+That's five months.
+It took me about eight months.
+It's a good idea to give yourself grace, you will get in ruts.
+There will be weeks where you actually gain weight even though you are doing everything right.
 Up your cardio then, do something more challenging.
-Your body gets used to the same workouts over and over.
+Your body will get 0used to the same workouts over and over.
 Be patient.
 It will come if you are dedicated.

 You also won’t see much results until about month three.
 I remember I posted “a before and after” pic after about three months.
 I had lost 17 pounds so far and you could barely tell.
-BUT it feels like the few months following, the weight just fell off and more and more people were noticing.
+It felt like the few months following that picture, the weight just fell off and more and more people started noticing.
 It will come, do not try to rush it!
-Take your time during this journey and LEARN as much as you can about the food you eat, and workouts that work best for your lifestyle and body.
+Take your time during this journey and learn as much as you can about the food you eat and the workouts that work best for your lifestyle and body.